- Global Poverty is the highest rated cause overall

 The 2014 EA Survey also asked about cause prioritisation, but only presented respondents with binary response options, rather than the rating scale we have used since 2015. ↩︎

-Causes which have remained constant for all surveys are animal welfare, cause prioritization, climate change, AI, global poverty, and meta.
+Causes which have appeared in all surveys are animal welfare, cause prioritization, climate change, AI, global poverty, and meta (albeit with some variation e.g. climate change was included as "environmentalism" in 2015-2017) .
 Surveys in 2015 and 2017 included non-AI far future and politics as causes.
 In 2018, we added more fine-grained longtermist/existential risk categories (biosecurity, nuclear security, and existential risk (other).
 Increasing rationality and decision making was included as a cause for all years prior to 2020.
 The 2020 EA survey added EA movement building, separate from EA meta, and broad longtermism. ↩︎